- Jan 21 The Battle of Khe Sanh - one of the most publicized and controversial battles of the Vietnam War - begins at the Khe Sanh Air Base

 - Mar 4 Italian boxer Nino Benvenuti regains world middleweight title with a 15-round points decision over American champion Emile Griffith at Madison Square Garden, NY; last of famous trilogy of fights

-- Oct 12 19th Summer Olympic Games open at Mexico City, Mexico; first Olympics in Latin America
+- Oct 12 IXX Summer Olympic Games open at Mexico City, Mexico; first Olympics in Latin America

-- Oct 16 Americans Tommie Smith (gold 19.83 WR) and John Carlos (bronze) famously give the Black Power salute on the 200m medal podium during the Mexico City Olympics to protest racism and injustice against African-Americans
+- Oct 16 Americans Tommie Smith (gold 19.83 WR) and John Carlos (bronze) famously give the Black Power Salute on the 200m medal podium during the Mexico City Olympics to protest racism and injustice against African-Americans

 Japan's biggest heist, the still-unsolved "300 million yen robbery", occurs in Tokyo.